lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

 It is also possible to implement a combination of protocols that use multiprotocol support.

 .. note::
-   IEEE 802.15.4 will be not be supported for the initial limited sampling.
+   IEEE 802.15.4 will not be supported for the initial limited sampling.

 Any remaining processing power of this core can be used for tasks other than the ones required by the radio protocol stacks.